vishaldas72/YonoAssessMent/README.md

 ### Local (host) setup for IDE autocomplete

 You only need this if you want VS Code / PyCharm to resolve imports.
-Otherwise skip — the container has everything.
+Otherwise, skip - the container has everything.

 ```bash
 # install uv (one-time)